CSPforJAVA/jcsp/README.md

 Please read the LICENCE as further use of the library implies acceptance of either of the licences (Apache 2.0 or GNU LPGL 2.1).

+This version is known to work with Java versions 6 upwards including Java 9+.

 **Overview**

 JCSP provides a complete library for building complex functionality through layered networks of